TritonDataCenter/rfd/rfd/0034/README.md

-- how to control the creation of networks such that two instances have the same IP address/MAC etc... does it initially provision the target instance without networks and then later remove these networks from the source and then re-add to the target instance (this is what the sdc-migrate script does, but it also reserves the IP addresses so that they are not lost)?
+- how to control the creation of networks such that two instances have the same IP address/MAC etc... does it initially provision the target instance without networks and then later remove these networks from the source and then re-add to the target instance (this is what the legacy-migrate script does, but it also reserves the IP addresses so that they are not lost)?

 # Caveats